heyjianjing/fourier_transform_and_optics/README.md

 ### Notes on `geometric optics` and `wave optics`

-Source:
+Main source
-* Lectures from Sander Konijnenberg, currently with ASML
+* Lectures from Sander Konijnenberg (ASML)

 `go_01`
 * Convex and concave lens